-The weighted average maturity of our unsecured long-term borrowings as of March 2012 was approximately eight years.
+The weighted average maturity of our unsecured long-term borrowings as of June 2012 was approximately eight years.
 To mitigate refinancing risk, we seek to limit the principal amount of debt maturing on any one day or during any week or year.
 We enter into interest rate swaps to convert a substantial portion of our long-term borrowings into floating-rate obligations in order to manage our exposure to interest rates.
 See Note 16 to the condensed consolidated financial statements in Part I, Item 1 of this Form 10-Q for further information about our unsecured long-term borrowings.

 Temporary Liquidity Guarantee Program (TLGP).
-As of March 2012, we had \$5.51 billion of senior unsecured short-term debt outstanding guaranteed by the FDIC under the TLGP, all of which will mature on or prior to June 15, 2012.
-We have not issued long-term debt under the TLGP since March 2009 and the program has expired for new issuances.
+The remaining portion of our senior unsecured short-term debt guaranteed by the FDIC under the TLGP matured during the second quarter of 2012.
+As of June 2012, no borrowings guaranteed by the FDIC under the TLGP were outstanding and the program had expired for new issuances.

 Deposits.
-As of March 2012, our bank depository institution subsidiaries had \$50.87 billion in customer deposits, including \$17.48 billion of certificates of deposit and other time deposits with a weighted average maturity of three years, and \$33.39 billion of other deposits, substantially all of which were from cash sweep programs.
-We utilize deposits to finance lending activities in our bank subsidiaries and to support potential outflows, such as draws on unfunded commitments.
+As of June 2012, our bank depository institution subsidiaries had \$57.32 billion in customer deposits, including \$19.57 billion of certificates of deposit and other time deposits with a weighted average maturity of three years, and \$37.75 billion of other deposits, substantially all of which were from private bank deposits and deposit sweep programs sourced through our own sales force and third-party distributors.
+We utilize deposits to finance activities in our bank subsidiaries and to support potential outflows, such as draws on unfunded commitments.